benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ### Adding Validation Messages

-Just like the antiforgery token there are is a little bit of boilerplate needed in order to return the messages.
+Just like the antiforgery token there is a little bit of boilerplate needed in order to return the messages.
 We are going to tap into Blazor's existing form logic via `FieldIdentifier` in order to streamline as much as we can.
 Additionally, I wanted this to _feel_ like other component libraries (including Blazor's own).

 Here is the code